Local Offer COVID-19 Guidance

 If you need to talk to your child about why schools have closed and the importance of staying at home and social distancing, there is lots of helpful advice in this booklet from the Haringey Educational Psychology Service (PDF, 270KB).

 What's Up with this Coronavirus? (external link) is another useful child-friendly explanation in graphic format.
-There is also an easy-read guide on social distancing from the Down Syndrome Association (external link).
+There is also an easy-read guide on social distancing from the Down Syndrome Association (external link - PDF, 1MB).

 You can get advice from the National Autistic society guidance and helpline (external link) for parents, young people and staff.
 Guidance in British Sign Language is available from Signhealth (external link).